Mathématique: Chapter 55

 “Stay there, Jackson.
 I’m coming up.”
 Young shut his laptop.
 “Where’s Carter?
 Or Teal’c?
 Why aren’t they—”

 “You think I can talk to them about this?”
 The question was barely understandable.
-“They already know, they’ve seen it.
+“They already know.
+They’ve seen it.
 They’ve gone through it.
 And if I—if I seem upset—already they want to—there’s only so much they can take—” Jackson broke off with a strangled sound.

-He broke off at the fraying static of an overhead page.
+He broke off at the static of an overhead page.
 “Colonel Young, please report to General Landry’s office.
 Colonel Young, please report to General Landry’s office.”

-“Oh, you’re gonna love it,” Young said, gently.
+“Oh, you’re gonna love it,” Young said gently.
 “I’ll tell you later.
 Something to look forward to.”

 The line was silent.

-“Yeah,” Jackson whispered.
+“Yeah,” Jackson rasped.

-“Come on now.
+“C’mon now.
 More like ninety-eight percent,” Young said.
 “I’ll find you after my meeting with Landry.”

 “You’re not alone,” Young offered, at a loss.

-Young could practically picture the guy staring bleakly into autumn air, looking at ascended beings he couldn’t see.
+Young could picture the guy staring bleakly into autumn air, looking at ascended beings he couldn’t see.

-“You sound so sure,” Jackson whispered.
+“You sound so sure,” Jackson breathed.

 “I nearly killed you, Everett.”